woocommerce/woocommerce/readme.txt

 * Feature - Print styles for reports.
 * Feature - Remove products from the cart in the widget.
 * Feature - Bulk edit sales schedule on variations.
-* Feature - Fresh new frontend design.
+* Feature - Fresh new frontend / email design.
 * Feature - Undo link in message when removing products from the cart.
 * Feature - Compatibility with Twenty Fifteen default theme.
 * Feature - Added 'top freebies' to product report.